-Think about this place in more detail.
-Do you think this is a good place for Funni to be?
-Why or why not?
-How could it be transformed to become a nicer place for Funni to visit?
-Would there be things she could do by herself?
-What would she need to be able to do this?
-What help might she need?
-Who could she ask to do these things?
+Think about this place in more detail:

+- Do you think this is a good place for Funni to be?
+Why or why not? - How could it be transformed to become a nicer place for Funni to visit? - Would there be things she could do by herself? - What would she need to be able to do this?

 You could write some of these ideas down, or draw out a plan for Funni of what the car park could look like and how to achieve this.
-You could even make a drawing or model of what the finished result might look like.